H-MOVE-LAB/.github/profile/README.md

 Explore our repositories to find open-source projects, research code, and tools developed by the H-MOVE-LAB team.

-1. [headgait](https://github.com/H-MOVE-LAB/headgait): Application of a machine learning framework for initial contacts detection and gait speed estimation in real-world conditions with a head-worn IMU.
+1. [headgait](https://github.com/H-MOVE-LAB/headgait): Deep and Machine Learning Models for Initial Contacts Detection and Gait Speed Estimation with a Head-Worn Inertial Measurement Unit
+2. [run_imu](https://github.com/H-MOVE-LAB/run_imu): Template-based Method for the Estimation of Running Temporal Parameters using Foot-Mounted Inertial Sensors.
    <!-- Add more repositories as needed -->

 ## Contributions